pytask-dev/pytask/docs/source/tutorials/plugins.md

   overview of repositories linked to pytask.
 - Search on [anaconda.org](https://anaconda.org/search?q=pytask) for related packages.

-## How to use plugins

-To use a plugin, simply follow the installation instructions and the accompanying documentation.
-A plugin will usually enable itself by using pytask's entry-point.

 ## How to implement your own plugin

 Follow the {doc}`guide on writing a plugin <../how_to_guides/how_to_write_a_plugin>` to